What Is a General Ledger Report?

-- It helps in compiling financial statements at the end f the year to evaluate liquidity, profitability and financial health of the business
+- It helps in compiling financial statements at the end of the year to evaluate liquidity, profitability, and financial health of the business

 You can check how your expenses have changed from one period to another.
 The differences can help you locate unprofitable products, negotiate for better prices with vendors and locate embezzlement.

-If you’re using an accounting software to create a general ledger report, you can filter the report by a custom date range, currency and also export the report to excel or get a printout.
+If you’re using accounting software to create a general ledger report, you can filter the report by a custom date range and currency and also export the report to excel or get a printout.